 Lauren Steadman: Background, career highlights, quotes

-She's one of paratriathlon's most successful athletes with two Paralympic medals, three world titles and seven European titles to her name.
+She's one of paratriathlon's most successful athletes with three Paralympic medals, three world titles and seven European titles to her name.
 She's also a Strictly Come Dancing semi-finalist.
 Let's meet the multi-talented Lauren Steadman…

 Who is Lauren Steadman?